-If you are buying a window air conditioning unit or a mini split the heating or cooling capacity is almost always in BTU.
+If you are buying an HVAC system such as a window air conditioning unit or a mini split, the heating or cooling capacity is usually in BTUs.

-Most often home air conditioning units will be rated in Tons which can be confusing.
+While smaller units use BTUs, big Home air conditioning units will often be rated in Tons, which can be confusing.

 Both BTU and TON are used in HVAC to get an idea of how much cooling or heating capacity a unit has.

-When refrigeration was first introduced there were several methods for calculating the amount of energy needed.
+When refrigeration was first introduced, there were several methods for calculating the amount of energy needed to cool a space.

-One method which became very popular was the amount of energy needed to melt or freeze 1 ton of ice over 24 hours.
+One method which became very popular was the amount of energy needed to melt or freeze 1-Ton of ice over a 24 hour period.

-This naming scheme for the amount of power an A/C unit can output has carried over to today and is still wildly used.
+This naming scheme for the amount of power an HVAC unit can output has carried over to today and is still wildly used.

 A BTU is the amount of heat or cooling power needed to raise or lower the temperature of one pound of water by one degree Fahrenheit.

-If you are thinking about buying an HVAC unit such as a mini split and wonder how the sizes compare to standard home HVAC unit the above conversion table can help.
+If you are thinking about buying an HVAC unit such as a mini split and wonder how the sizes compare to standard home HVAC units, the above conversion table can help.

 Most homes have a 2-3 TON unit that heats or cools the entire home.